pharanbrush/pharanbrush.github.io/enpitsup-overview.md

 - Some utilities such as fill tools for filling sketches, and plain shapes.
 - Meme brushes
 - PharanBrush Common Erasers
-- **BorupenP+** - special versions of BorupenP brushes and a few extras in the same theme.
+- **BorupenP Plus** - special versions of BorupenP brushes and a few extras in the same theme.

 ---